35th Division (United Kingdom): Aveluy Wood

 The division returned to the Aveluy line on 19 and 20 May, relieving the 38th (Welsh) Division.
 Activity in the area had increased, with trench raids made by both sides and considerable artillery exchanges, including the use of gas.
 An attack was planned for 1 June to take that south-eastern part of the wood not in British hands, and a ravine to the south of the wood.
 The plan called for the artillery support of the 58th (2/1st) London Division (in the line to the south, the 18th (Western) Division to the north) and the release of gas and smoke, in the event the wind was unfavourable.
 In spite of the preparations the heavy undergrowth, concealing German machine gun positions and heavy artillery fire resulted in the early small gains of the 104th Brigade and the supporting two platoons of pioneers and 203rd Engineer company being driven back by the afternoon.
-Almost all of the pioneers became casualties retreating across the southern ravine, but the many of the wounded were recovered by the rest of the battalion.
+Almost all of the pioneers became casualties retreating across the southern ravine, but many of the wounded were recovered by the rest of the battalion.
 The attack cost the brigade 36 dead, 245 wounded and 75 missing, 77 prisoners were taken, with others killed by German shelling after reaching British lines.
 The division was subject to an increased level of German shelling for its remaining time at Aveluy Wood, when it was relieved by the 12th Division between 15 and 17 June.

 The division rested and retrained around Raincheval and Puchevillers, some 10 mi east of Aveluy Wood, with working parties rotated out for work on the in-depth defence lines.
 An outbreak of influenza swept through the division and the whole army in France.
 At the end of the month the division entrained for Ypres sector.